TodePond/TodePondDotCom/sky/i-went-to-another-algojam/readme.md

 <br>

 The set finished and I enjoyed the rest of the night through a fuzzy feeling.
-I didn't drink alcohol.
-It was the pasta.

 And also, I love how varied the sets are in an algojam.
 Every 15 minutes is something completely different.